veorq/misc/STUDENTS.md

 your career, and life.
 If you aren't excited about it every morning or if you look forward the end of the day to go have "fun" elsewhere, then something's wrong :)

-In practice, commitment also means *focus*.
-You should concentrate on the task that you're on and minimize any distractions.
-For example, there shouldn't be Facebook notifications popping up on your screen while you're coding.

 ### Intellectual rigor